Olivier Hénot

 Softwares

-I am involved in two open-source (MIT license) projects, written in Julia:
+I am involved in two open-source (MIT licence) projects, written in Julia: